Chapter 3:

 Is that my-my body?

-“It’s about time, Young Master,” he said, easing out of the pose and straightening himself up.
+“It’s about time, Young Master,” he said, easing out of the pose and straightening himself.

-“Well, as unfortunate as that might be for you, it was an opportunity I couldn’t allow to be squandered.”
+“Well, as unfortunate as that may be for you, it was an opportunity I couldn’t let squandered.”

 Hendrix pulling out a talisman was the last thing Xxxxx saw.